SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Superficial Back and Shoulder_Reaves.md

 #sensorimotor
 ![[01.
 Superficial Back and Shoulder_Reaves_NOTES (1).pdf]]

+brachial plexus - wait for the full electure on this
+- observe that there's many cords.

 origin muscle = proximal, more stable + fixed during muscle contraction; connect to less movable bone head = at end of origin muscle where it **fixes to bone** insertion =  connections to the bone via tendons, opposite site of origin to more movable bone, moves with te muscle contraction.